dankelley/dankelley.github.io/_posts/2014-01-22-1D-optimization-in-R.md

 {% endhighlight %}

-Readers with a background in the topic of waves may know that there is a minimum phase speed at wavelengths of about 2 cm, or a $k$ of approximately $2\pi/0.02$ which is about 300.
-It always makes sense to plot a function to be optimized, if only to check that it has been coded correctly, so that is the next step.
+It makes sense to plot a function to be optimized, if only to check that it has been coded correctly, so that is the next step.
+Readers who are familiar with gravity-capillary waves may know that the speed is minimum at wavelengths of about 2 cm, or wavenumbers of approximately $2\pi/0.02=300$; this suggests an x range for the plot.

 {% highlight r %}